build2-packaging/glaze/libglaze/PACKAGE-README.md

-# libglaze - Extremely fast, in memory, JSON and interface library for modern C++
+# libglaze - In memory, JSON and interface library for C++

 This is a `build2` package for the [`glaze`](https://github.com/stephenberry/glaze) C++ library.
-It provides an extremely fast, in memory, JSON and interface library for modern C++.
+It provides an in memory, JSON and interface library for C++.

 ## Usage